-Here’s a great way to cover up and looks stylish.
-Many sleeveless dresses come with matching jacket to cover the arms.
-Take a look at this mother of the bride dress with jacket.
-Whether you like your arms covered at all times, or you just want to cover up for the church, this evening sheath with metallic Jacquard jacket is a gorgeous option.
+Here’s a great way to cover up and look stylish.
+Many sleeveless dresses come with a matching jacket to cover the arms.
+Take a look at these two dresses.
+Whether you like your arms covered at all times or want to cover up for the church, these evening sheath dresses with lace jackets are an attractive option.

-7. A Caped Dress
+7. Caped Dress